rfeinman/pytorch-minimize/docs/source/install.rst

 **PyTorch requirement**

 This library uses latest features from the actively-developed :mod:`torch.linalg` module.
-It is suggested to use pytorch>=1.8, which includes a number of efficiency improvements over older versions.
-For maximum performance, users should install the bleeding-edge "nightly" pytorch version, as it includes some new items not yet available in stable releases (e.g. `torch.linalg.cholesky_ex <https://pytorch.org/docs/master/generated/torch.linalg.cholesky_ex.html#torch.linalg.cholesky_ex>`_).
+For maximum performance, users should install pytorch>=1.9, as it includes some new items not available in prior releases (e.g. `torch.linalg.cholesky_ex <https://pytorch.org/docs/stable/generated/torch.linalg.cholesky_ex.html>`_).
 Pytorch-minimize will automatically use these features when available.